mahimadhawan/AI4GoodProject/README.md

     * We did feature extraction using bag of words to train our model
     * Achieved an f1 score of 0.98 and an accuracy score of 0.93

+### Challenges we encountered along the way:
+* Looking for data sources and pre-processing it was by far the most time consuming task in our project.
+* Tuning hyperparameters to avoid overfitting, especially with random forest

 ## Instructions
 1) Make sure requirements (listed below) are installed on your machine